luca-bassoricci/gitlab/doc/operations/incident_management/incidents.md

 ![Incident timeline events list](img/multiple_events.png)

-#### Deleting timeline events
+#### Delete a timeline event

-Incident timeline events can be deleted by using the option in the menu.
+Delete a timeline event manually.

+Prerequisites:

+- You must have at least the Developer role for the project.

+To delete a timeline event:

-Click on ellipsis to see the menu:
+1. Click on ellipsis to see the menu:

 ![Incident timeline events delete menu](img/delete_events_1.png)

-Once clicked you will be asked for confirmation to delete the timeline event:
+2. Click **Delete**.
+Once clicked, you sell a confirmation modal:

 ![Incident timeline events delete confirm](img/delete_events_2.png)

+3. Click on **Delete Event** to confirm the deletion.

 ### Recent updates view **(PREMIUM)**